 Tetanus shots can also cause Anaphylaxis.
 Although adverse reactions to the tetanus vaccine are mild and normally limited to the injection site, immunoglobulin-mediated reactions do occur when the immune system releases a flood of chemicals in response to the tetanus toxoid.
 These chemicals cause an onslaught of severe and life-threatening symptoms throughout the body, including a drop in blood pressure and constricted airways.
 We have also represented clients who have suffered from Brachial Neuritis and or Parsonage-Turner Syndrome.
 Inflammation of the nerves of the brachial plexus results from an immune-mediated inflammatory response to some infection or environmental trigger that damages those nerves.
 These “triggers'' can include immunizations such as the tetanus vaccine.

 How long do side effects of the tetanus shot last?

-For SIRVA related injuries, each injury varies greatly in severity and complete resolution of symptoms can occur anywhere six (6) months or multiple years.
+For SIRVA related injuries, each injury varies greatly in severity, and complete resolution of symptoms can occur anywhere six (6) months or multiple years.
 Some clients even report that their SIRVA symptoms never completely disappear.
 For Anaphylaxis, most cases are mild and last for approximately five (5) to thirty (30) minutes.
 However, more severe anaphylactic reactions may last for several days.
-In the case of Brachial Neuritis or Parsonage-Turner Syndrome, nerve injuries normally take between one (1) and three (3) years to completely resolve.
+In the case of Brachial Neuritis or Parsonage-Turner Syndrome, nerve injuries normally take between one (1) and three (3) years to resolve completely.

 Tetanus shot injury compensation